slackpanos/SlackOnly-Docs/README.md

 #### Slapt-get and Gslapt Usage

-  (TO DO: Add directions for slapt-get)
+    slapt-get is an APT-like package management system for Slackware.
+It aims to emulate Debian's package manager (apt-get) as closely as possible.
+It provides automatic dependency resolution and a companion graphical interface called gslapt.

-  (TO DO: Add directions for gslapt)
+    (TO DO: Add directions for slapt-get/gslapt)

 #### USM Usage